Course Policies - Functional Keyboard, Aural Training, Music Technology

 Functional Keyboard Policies

 Students in all music degrees take functional keyboard, a class designed to help students develop keyboard skills necessary to perform tasks required of musicians in any of the careers they may propose.
 Students will be placed into one of three sequences, determined by their keyboard facility at the time they entered Stetson.
 The first is a two-semester course, the second is a three-semester course, and the third is a four-semester course.
 Students must enroll in Functional Keyboard every semester until they have completed the required sequence.

 Aural Training Policies

 Students must be enrolled in an aural training course until they have completed MUSC 274.
-On the recommendation of the instructor, a student failing Aural Training may be allowed to:
+On the recommendation of the aural training faculty, a student failing any aural training course will:

 - Drop the aural training course prior to the date referred to as the “last day to drop course without academic penalty,” and